 Panoramic photo of the back of the main building.

 The Hanoi National University building was designed by French architect Ernest Hébrard (1875-1933), a student at the University of Fine Arts in Paris.
-He is famous for renovating the Greek city of Thessaloniki after the fire of 1917 by retaining the Byzantine architecture and adding European styles.
+He is famous for his planning of the renovation of the Greek city of Thessaloniki after the fire of 1917 by retaining the Byzantine architecture and adding European styles.

-Although the lobby is not very large in area, with the height reaching up to the dome, the communication points with other functions are clear and coherent, especially the decorative glass walls that both provide light and are like a work of art in the detailed processing, creating a festive space with the essence of a " scientific sanctuary".
+Although the lobby is not very large in area, with the height reaching up to the dome, the communication points with other functions are clear and coherent, especially the decorative glass walls that both bring in light and are like a work of art in the detailed processing, have created a solemn space with the essence of a " scientific sanctuary".

 Dozens of supporting columns and a circular corridor surround the dome.